skvillamin/league-predictions/README.md

 |       10 |                0.124415  |               0.127543  |
 |       11 |                0.105679  |               0.0882353 |

 <iframe
   src="assets/mcar.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+Observed Statistic: 0.03472890994914897
+P-Value: 0.0195
+Conclusion: We fail to reject the null at 5% significance. **Missingness of `doublekills` does not depend on `towers`.
+(Missing Completely at Random)**

 ---